Grosse Ile (Michigan)

 Grosse Ile (/ˌɡroʊs ˈiːl/ GROHS-_-EEL) is an American island in Wayne County in the U.S. state of Michigan.
-Located just west of the Canada–United States border in the Detroit River, it is the largest island in the river and the most-populated island in the state of Michigan.
+Located just west of the Canada–United States border in the Detroit River, it is the largest island in the river and the most populous island in the state of Michigan.
 The island is administered by Grosse Ile Township.

 History

 The island was first explored and named by French explorers who called it Grosse Île, meaning "large island" in the French language.
 Originally occupied by Native Americans, the island was given to the early French explorers by the Potawatomi in 1776.
 The Potawatomi referred to the island as Kitcheminishen.
 Brothers William and Alexander Macomb, merchants and fur traders from Albany, New York and Detroit, took the island from the Potawatomi, becoming the first European-American owners.

 The brothers had the island surveyed in 1819, and it was included into Monguagon Township in 1829.
 The island remained sparsely populated and an independent community, but it did not gain autonomy until the formation of Grosse Ile Township on October 27, 1914.
 The island of Grosse Ile is considered an affluent part of the Downriver community just south of the city of Detroit.